Esraa-Mamdouh/LandingPage/README.md

 ## Main Functions
 `initNavLinks();`
-- Creates navigation links with CSS style class.
+- Creates navigation links and add some CSS style class.

 `scrollActive();`
 - Mark the active section with CSS style class depending on section's position in the screen, while scrolling in the page and remove style from non current active sections.

 `scrollTOFunction();`
-- When clicking on links in the nav bar, it moves smooth to the section corresponding to the clicked link with smooth scrolling motion.
+- When clicking on links in the nav bar, it moves to the section corresponding to the clicked link with smooth scrolling motion.